Context isn't intent.

 Humans and agents shape the call.

-Human judgment and agent reasoning meet on the same live surface — not a diff handed back hours later.
+The call is shaped on the same live surface — not handed back as a diff.

 03